Star Trek Parallel Opposites at LYRATEK.COM

 • Portugues

 Article written by Martin Izsak.
-Comments on this article are welcome.
+Comments are welcome.
 You may contact the author from this page:

 Contact page

-If you liked this article, or simply enjoy the parallel universe theme in science-fiction, be sure to check out the 1995-1999 tv series "Sliders" by Star Trek the Next Generation writers Tracy Tormé and Robert K. Weiss, and read our continuing series of in-depth Sliders episode reviews, best accessed from our SLIDERS Episode Guide Catalogue.
+If you liked this article, or simply enjoy the parallel universe theme in science-fiction, be sure to check out the 1995-1999 TV series "Sliders" by Robert K. Weiss and Star Trek the Next Generation writer Tracy Tormé, and read our complete series of in-depth Sliders episode reviews, best accessed from our SLIDERS Episode Guide Catalogue.

 You may also be interested in: Doctor Who #54: "Inferno" or Doctor Who #176: "Rise of the Cybermen"